Russia extends key New START nuclear treaty | DW | 29.01.2021

 The US eventually started talks last year but suggested a change of the terms and adding China to the Obama-era accord.
 Beijing rejected the initiative.
 Russia also insisted on prolonging the deal without changes, and the talks stalled.

-With Biden taking the reigns in the White House last week, the climate seems to be shifting.
+But with Biden taking the reins in the White House last week, the climate seems to be shifting.
 Both sides have recently signaled they are willing to work on arms control, including non-nuclear threats.

 dj/sms (Reuters, AP, AFP, dpa, Interfax)